-In a new feature for Softcat News, Softcat’s presales team and all-round tech gurus report on some of the significant news to cross their desks in the last month.
+In its third instalment the Softcat presales team takes a look at some of the significant product and industry news to cross their desks in the last couple of months.